CycloneDX/guides/ML-BOM/en/0x15-Core-Concepts.md

 - **Model identifiers**: Identifying information such as the model's [Package URL (PURL)](https://tc54.org/purl/) (e.g., from Huggingface `pkg:huggingface/distilbert-base-uncased@043235d6088ecd3dd5fb5ca3592b6913fd51602`) or other domain-specific identifiers within other registries.

-- **Model metadata**: Descriptive details such as the model's name, version, developer, purpose, use cases, architecture, (hyper)parameters and any additional identifying elements.
+- **Model metadata**: Descriptive details such as the model's name, version, license, developer, purpose, use cases, architecture, (hyper)parameters and any additional identifying elements.

 - **Model architecture**: Description of the  composition of the model's neural network including configurations, layers, input/output parameters, attention mechanisms, etc. used at network processing stages.